sarthak-kaps/CS6910/Assignments/Assignment3/codebase1/README.md

 * beam_search.py -
   * This file implements beam search.
   * This is a more basic version and runs slow, it is given here for clarity.
 * beam_search_fast.py -
  * This file is a more efficient implementation of beam search that we use for inference.
  * The implementation is carried out through 2 classes -
    * `class Sequence` - This class maintains the sequence and its meta data during decoding.
    * `class BeamSearch` - This class contains the core of the implementation of beam search.
 * test.py -
    * This file runs the given model on the test data.
    * The path to the directory where the model is saved needs to be provided as input.
    * We have uploaded our best model here so that you can run the best model on the test data.
 * test_with_beam_search.py -
    * This file does the same job as `test.py`.
    * The only difference is that testing is done using beam search.
    * Along with the path to the model we need to supply the beam width as input.

+## Best Models
+We have uploaded 2 of our best models -
+* Good_model_GRU_beam_search - This is uploaded on wandb report as well.
+Test Accuracy - 41 %
+* Good_model_GRU_beam_5 - This model is similar to above but with beam width 5.
+Test Accuracy - 41 %.

+## Testing
+You can run the test files as follows -
+* test.py -
+  * Use the command : `$ python test.py`.
+  * It will ask the name of the model.
+Enter one of the 2 best models as name and it will run the test data over them without beam search.
+* test_with_beam_search.py -
+  * Use the command : `$ python test_with_beam_search.py`.
+  * It will ask the name of the model.
+Enter one of the 2 best models as name.
+  * It will ask for beam width.
+Enter beam width value (preferably 2, 3, 4, 5).
+  * It will run the test data over the model with beam search.